Other common name(s): noni fruit, noni juice, Indian mulberry, morinda, hog apple, meng koedoe, mora de la India, ruibarbo caribe, wild pine

 What does it involve?

-Parts of the noni plant are used as a juice, a tonic, a poultice, and in tea.
+Parts of the noni plant are used as a juice, a tonic, a poultice, and brewed (infused) like tea.
 The juice, which has an unpleasant taste and odor, is used on the scalp as a treatment for head lice.
 Some proponents also advise drinking the juice, mixed with other juices and flavorings to mask its unpleasant taste.
 The leaves and bark are sometimes made into a liquid tonic for urinary complaints and muscle or joint pain.
 The unripe noni fruit is mashed together with salt and applied on cuts and broken bones.
 Ripe fruit is used as a poultice for facial blemishes or as a remedy for skin sores, boils, or infections.
-Tea made from leaves of the plant is used as a remedy for tuberculosis, arthritis, rheumatism, and as an anti-aging treatment.
+Tea-like infusions made from leaves of the plant are used as remedies for tuberculosis, arthritis, rheumatism, and as anti-aging treatments.

-In the United States, noni products are sold in various forms including juice, extract, powder, capsules (nutritional supplements and diet aids), facial cleansers, bath gels, and soaps.
+In the United States, noni products are sold in various forms including juice, extract, powder, capsules (dietary supplements), facial cleansers, bath gels, and soaps.
 Noni distributors and Internet sites selling the juice or supplements often recommend that they be taken on an empty stomach.

 What is the history behind it?